📑 Table of Contents

 ❓ Frequently Asked Questions (FAQ)

-What is Tantra in Sanatan Dharma?
+What is Tantra in simple words?

-Is Tantra dangerous?
+Is Tantra only about rituals?

 What is the goal of Tantra?